darkhelmet/verboselogging/posts/atwood-s-law-misunderstood.md

 of a full Unicode character, if you will.
 If you *just* read the parts quoted by Atwood, you'd think this.
-If you read the full post and also [this](http://michaelbraude.blogspot.com/2009/05/why-ill-never-be-web-guy.html?showComment=1249410673541#c6988159394024799701) comment by Braude, you'll see that by *web ‘programming'* he mainly means the HTML and Javascript portion, not the server side portion.
+If you read the full post and also [this](http://michaelbraude.blogspot.com/2009/05/why-ill-never-be-web-guy.html?showComment=1249410673541#c6988159394024799701) comment by Braude, you'll see that by *web 'programming'* he mainly means the HTML and Javascript portion, not the server side portion.
 In his post he does, however, whine about throwing together a simple ASP.NET page.
 But really, somebody could just as easily drop some